LGD-P/Youtube_Dowloader/README.md

 - *Prefer requirement.txt and pip env than pyproject.toml and poetry to compile*
 - *Don't forget to add assets folder and additional files*

+### Information :

+*This application 100% free and opensource, designed to facilitate the downloading of audio or video content from YouTube.
+However, users must be aware that the author's rights must be considered when using this app.
+It is important to respect copyright laws and the terms of service of YouTube and any other platform from which content is downloaded.
+The author disclaims any responsibility for unauthorized or improper use of this application.
+Users are encouraged to use this app responsibly and legally.*